c-cube/ezcurl/README.md

 A simple wrapper around OCurl, for easy tasks around http.

+**project goals**

+- be as simple to use as possible.
+- be as reliable as possible (work is done by cURL and the ocurl bindings anyway).
+- stable API with few dependencies, so that user code compiles without breakage for a long time.

 ## Installation

 - for the synchronous library: `opam install ezcurl`